 OQO Model 01

-In early 2005 OQO launched its model 1 – probably the smallest machine yet to run full-blown Windows.
-It was little larger than a standard PDA, had the sort of build quality you’d be more likely to associate with military hardware, and it had a sliding screen which smoothly rolled back on a rack-and pinion-system to reveal a full blown QWERTY keyboard, complete with number pad, underneath.
+In late 2004, OQO launched its model 1 – probably the smallest machine yet to run full-blown Windows.
+It was little larger than a standard PDA, and had the sort of build quality you’d be more likely to associate with military hardware.
+It had a sliding screen which smoothly rolled back on a rack-and-pinion system to reveal a full QWERTY keyboard, complete with number pad underneath.

 This exhibit has a reference ID of CH46452.
 Please quote this reference ID in any communication with the Centre for Computing History.